 Make a donation: Donations of any amount make our work possible and we are so thankful for your support!

-Adopt a Lemur: symbolic adoptions help us provide world-class care for our animals.
-You or your chosen recipient will receive an adoption packet and quarterly email updates for a year on a specific lemur who lives at the Duke Lemur Center.
+Adopt a Lemur: Symbolic adoptions help us provide world-class care for our animals.
+You or your chosen recipient will receive an adoption packet and quarterly email updates for a year on a specific lemur who lives at the DLC.
 Adopt Pompeia the Coquerel’s sifaka to keep up with baby Cornelia this year!